Welcome to Willow Class Page

 Homework will be given out every Friday.
 The homework will reflect on the children's learning throughout the week.
 Please ensure homework is handed back in on Thursday to ensure new homework can be given out on the Friday.

 Please make sure that every piece of clothing your child brings into school has their name clearly on it.
 This is to ensure if any clothing does get lost or misplaced it can be easily returned.

 We have two P.E. sessions every week, including a FUNDA session with a specialist teacher.
-One is on Tuesday and one is on Thursday and P.E. kits will be sent home at the end of every half term to be washed.
+One is on Wednesday and one is on Thursday and P.E. kits will be sent home at the end of every half term to be washed.
 Please ensure that they are back in school ready for the first week back.